RichardHGL/RichardHGL.github.io/_pages/publications.md

 -> * indicates equal contribution

 ## 2023
+- **A Missing Piece in the Puzzle: Considering the Role of Task Complexity in Human-AI Decision Making.**
+  - Sara Salimzadeh, **Gaole He**, Ujwal Gadiraju.
+UMAP 2023.

 - **How Stated Accuracy of an AI System and Analogies to Explain Accuracy Affect Human Reliance on the System.**
   - **Gaole He**\*, Stefan Buijsman\*, Ujwal Gadiraju.
 To appear at CSCW 2023.